 > VOLUNTEER POSITIONS

-If you are interested in volunteer opportunities at the museum either during our development or after we are open to the public, please send an email with your resume and cover letter to firstname.lastname@example.org with “VOLUNTEER” in the subject line.
-Please, no phone calls or walk-ins.
+If you are interested in volunteer opportunities at the museum either during our development or after we are open to the public, please click HERE to fill out a basic form and for further instructions.

 Chinese American Museum